sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --gcs.removeLocalResult  Remove all the local result files after they have been uploaded to Google Cloud storage.  [boolean] [default: false]

 HTML
-  --html.showAllWaterfallSummary  Set to true to show all waterfalls on page summary HTML report  [boolean] [default: false] --html.fetchHARFiles            Set to true to load HAR files using fetch instead of including them in the HTML.
+  --html.showAllWaterfallSummary        Set to true to show all waterfalls on page summary HTML report  [boolean] [default: false]
+  --html.fetchHARFiles                  Set to true to load HAR files using fetch instead of including them in the HTML.
 Turn this on if serve your pages using a server.  [boolean] [default: false]
   --html.logDownloadLink                Adds a link in the HTML so you easily can download the logs from the sitespeed.io run.
 If your server is public, be careful so you don't log passwords etc  [boolean] [default: false]
   --html.topListSize                    Maximum number of assets to include in each toplist in the toplist tab  [default: 10] --html.showScript                     Show a link to the script you use to run.
 Be careful if your result is public and you keep passwords in your script.  [boolean] [default: false]
   --html.assetsBaseURL                  The base URL to the server serving the assets of HTML results.
 In the format of https://result.sitespeed.io.
 This can be used to reduce size in large setups.
 If set, disables writing of assets to the output folder.
+  --html.compareURL, --html.compareUrl  Will add a link on the waterfall page, helping you to compare the HAR.
+The full path to your compare installation.
+In the format of https://compare.sitespeed.io/

 Text
   --summary         Show brief text summary to stdout  [boolean] [default: false]